ocelotconsulting/ocelotconsulting.github.io/_posts/2016-10-07-letsencrypt-lambda.md

 ### Free Certificates!
 >Let’s Encrypt is a free, automated, and open certificate authority brought to you by the non-profit Internet Security Research Group (ISRG). - [Let's Encrypt](https://letsencrypt.org/)

-That is awesome, I think most people can get behind free, especially since typical SSL certificate costs can range from $150-700 a year, and for a company managing a large number of domains the cost of procuring and managment of those certificates can be significant.
+That is awesome -- I think most people can get behind free, especially since typical SSL certificate costs can range from $150-700 a year, and for a company managing a large number of domains the cost of procuring and managment of those certificates can be significant.

 SSL/TLS certificates are necessary in order to encrypt content over a web connection (think bank websites, online merchants, etc.).
 A big problem at enterprise clients is managing certificates, with procurement, expiration, and configuration management all driving costs.
 Users investigating Let's Encrypt are often trying to answer how to automate their SSL infrastructure (generating/renewing/configuring) by using it as a certificate authority (CA), and how to take advantage of its flexibility.